DHARPA-Project/kiara/docs/usage.md

 Display information about a modules, like description, configuration schema, source code (in case of a core-module).

-#### for a core module
+#### ...for a core module

 {{ cli("kiara", "module", "describe-type", "and") }}

-#### for a pipeline module
+#### ...for a pipeline module

 {{ cli("kiara", "module", "describe-type", "nand") }}

-### describe the characteristics of an instantiated module (core)
+### get properties of an instantiated module

 In this context, an instantiated module is a module that was created with some optional configuration.
 It is necessary to know whether/what configuration is used, because that can change characteristics like available input/output fields and their schemas, which is why this gets it's own command section.

-#### for a core module

-{{ cli("kiara", "module", "describe", "--module-type", "and") }}

 !!! note
 This command also can take module configuration, in different forms.
 This will be documented in the future.

+#### ...for a core module

+{{ cli("kiara", "module", "describe", "--module-type", "and") }}

-#### for a pipeline module
+#### ...for a pipeline module

 {{ cli("kiara", "module", "describe", "--module-type", "nand") }}

-!!! note
-This command also can take module configuration, in different forms.
-This will be documented in the future.

 ## pipeline-specific sub-commands

-This subcommand lets you display module details that are specific to pipeline-type mopdules.
+This subcommand lets you display module details that are specific to pipeline-type modules.
 To print graphs, currently Java (JRE) needs to be installed, as well as the ``asciinet`` python package from GitHub (``pip install 'git+https://github.com/cosminbasca/asciinet.git#egg=asciinet&subdirectory=pyasciinet``).
 This might change in the future.

 ### print the data flow graph for a pipeline